The Angel of Consolation

 The Angel of Consolation was dedicated to its sacred purpose by Bishop Peter Hansen on November 22, 2020.
 It provides a place of peace and beauty where anyone may come to express sadness, then look up and be consoled, encouraged, and relieved.
-Through prayer and faithful giving, the Angel has been placed on a beautiful plinth on the southwest corner of our campus, near the entrance to the parking lot.
-As the Lord provides, plans to enhance this sacred space could include a simple desert garden, a memorial wall, benches, a prayerful walking labyrinth, and a small gate at the entrance.
+Through prayer and faithful giving, the Angel has been placed within a simple desert garden on a beautiful plinth on the southwest corner of our campus, near the entrance to the parking lot.
+Leading to the Angel one finds a prayerful walking Labyrinth.
+As the Lord provides, plans to enhance this sacred space could include a memorial wall, benches, and a small gate at the entrance.

 All who are experiencing grief or loss are welcome to come and be blessed and consoled in this place.
 If you would like to make a gift to further enhance the Angel of Consolation space, please click the button below and be sure to designate your gift to the “Angel of Consolation.”
 Christ Anglican Church is grateful to God for blessing us with this beautiful and inspiring piece of art.
 We pray that it will comfort and encourage all who come to visit this very special place.